digitaldonkey/guru/Readme.txt

 **check for libsass (sassc)**

-  sassc- v
+  sassc -v

 If you don’t have sassc you need to install it.
-There is a `debian package <https://tracker.debian.org/pkg/libsass>`__, but I ended up installing it from source as discribed `here <http://askubuntu.com/a/785324/555592>`__
+I ended up installing it from source as discribed `here <http://askubuntu.com/a/785324/555592>`__, because the `debian package <https://tracker.debian.org/pkg/libsass>`__ is in unstable and 3.3.4 instead of 3.3.6.

-**BrowserSync in Drupal VDD**
+**BrowserSync in a virtual machine**

 Browsersync basically starts up a local webserver to enable live reloading.
-After launching browserSync you website will be available at localhost:3000.
+Running the gulp task on you local machine and your Drupal site will be available trough browserSync at localhost:3000.

-If you run gulp/browserSync locally everything is fine.
-But in order to run it from within the VM and reach browserSync instance from outside the Virtual machine you need to forward ports to the host system.
+In order to run gulp in the VM and reach browserSync instance from outside the Virtual machine you need to forward ports to the host system.
 You can do this by changing the VDD Vagrantfile.

-Change the forwarded\_ports array in vdd/config.json file to add the ports 3000 and 3001.
+Change the *forwarded\_ports* array in ***vdd/config.json*** file to add the ports **3000** and **3001**.

   "forwarded_ports": [
     {